orangemimi/orangemimi.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zhiyi Zhu is a Ph.D. candidate of open science at the open geographic modeling and simulation lab (OpenGMS).
+Her interest lies in Geo-Informatics, encompassing three interconnected fields: Reproducibility, Geostatistics, and Geographical Modeling and Simulation.
+Over the last few years, she have refined and enriched the concept of reproducibility in geo-simulation experiments (GSEs) to address scientific challenges.